koenrane/koenrane.xyz/content/os-chapter-2.md

 "...finally".

-Finally.
-Back to work.
 The amount of emotional and mental capacity this has taken from me was hard to measure, but I felt its effects.
-I pulled out my phone and ed Fei the news.
+I pulled out my phone and texted Fei the news.
 I'm sure she already knows:

 </br>